These 15 Australian Shoe Labels Will Put a Spring in Your Step

 When it comes to buying leather goods, we’re often drawn to international brands with European heritage.
 But with a new breed of local shoemakers emerging, there are good reasons to look closer to home.
 And while some brands work with factories in Italy, Spain and Portugal to produce their collections, there’s a distinctly Aussie stamp on each pair.
-If you’re looking to leave a lighter footprint on the planet, a conscious approach to more sustainable manufacturing and growth in leather alternatives has opened up more options than ever.
+If you’re looking to leave a lighter footprint on the planet, brands using more sustainable manufacturing and the growth of leather alternatives have opened up more options than ever.

 Nelson Made

 Melbourne brand Nelson Made delivers modern minimalism with a feminine twist.
-Handcrafted in small quantities, these are the types of shoes you could have in your wardrobe forever.
-Signature styles include the Juliette Midi heel, Raul fisherman sandal and Sophie point-toe boot.
+Handcrafted in small quantities, these are the kinds of shoes you’ll have in your wardrobe forever.
+Signature styles include the Ida Midi heel , Lou mesh flat and Louis Western-style boot.
 The brand follows a low-impact approach to design, using recycled and chrome-free leathers, as well as deadstock fabrics throughout the collection.
+More recently, it added slim-line sneakers into the fold, with black , white and toffee colourways.

 Edie Collective

 Sydney brand Edie Collective launched late last year with a considered range of vegan leather shoes.
-The Amanda heel and Betty Knot sandals are the sort of sleek strappy styles that works with jeans, tailoring and dresses alike.
-The Jane loafer and Original boot are further examples of the label’s refined yet functional appeal.
+The Jill heel and Betty Knot sandals are the sort of sleek strappy styles that works with jeans, tailoring and dresses alike.
+The Isabel Fisherman loafer and Original boot are further examples of the label’s refined yet functional appeal.

 Post Sole Studio

 Post Sole Studio was born from a love of shoemaking and a desire to keep the local industry alive.
-There is a timelessness to the brand’s styles, which are made-to-order in its Abbotsford studio, using deadstock leathers where possible.
+There is a timelessness to the brand’s styles, which are made to order in its Abbotsford studio, using deadstock leathers where possible.
 The Channel Mary Janes are a consistent bestseller.
-But the olive green Summer Lane block heels and Trail Hiker sandals are set to become favourites as the weather warms.
+But the tan-hued Summer Lane block heels and Trail Hiker sandals are set to become favourites as the weather warms.

 Dof Studios